 Your website is just one piece of the puzzle when it comes to online marketing solutions.
 Most web developers wan't to make money off your project but ignore the complexity and reality of what it takes to help that website rank in the long run.
 Having a decent website helps no matter what.
 Even with word of mouth and referral business, a decent website is imperative to give your customers peace of mind about your legitimacy.
 Aside from business that falls in your lap, it can be difficult to drive traffic toward your site.
 Websites aren't very helpful if they can't be found by potential customers.
 There are a variety ways of getting visibility to your site from "high intent customers."

 SEO- Search Engine Optimization

 An effective SEO strategy is something that takes time and education.
+One of our clients, Orlim Electric has done an awesome job embracing the tools at their disposal to properly market their Subzero Repair Company.
 You can't just pay someone to do "SEO" if you don't know what it stands for and what a proper campaign really involves.
 SEO is the process of encouraging search engines to display your website above your competitors.
 It is made up of 3 primary factors, format of your website, content of your website, and domain authority (backlink profile).

 Format of your Site